learning-zone/html-basics/README.md

 #### Q. What is the purpose of `main` element?
 The HTML `<main>` element represents the dominant content of the <body> of a document.
 The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.

+*Note: A document mustn't have more than one `<main>` element that doesn't have the hidden attribute specified.*
 ```html
 <main role="main">
     <p>Geckos are a group of usually small, usually nocturnal lizards.
 They are found on every continent except Australia.</p>